 Weekends and Holidays:

-If a depositor makes a deposit on a Friday evening or before a bank holiday, the funds may not be processed until the next business day, leading to a timing difference between the depositor’s records and the bank’s records.
+In that case, the funds may not be processed until the next business day, leading to a timing difference between the depositor’s records and the bank’s records.

 The transit period is also what causes deposits in transit.